GulkoA/shrekjs/README.md

 ```js
 center(slot, arguments={})
 ```

 Centers nested elements on the page.
+Does not center the text inside.
-Creates a div element with `text-align: center margin: auto width: fit-content` style.
+Creates a div element with `margin: auto` and `width: fit-content` in style.
 `slot` and `arguments` work the same as in the basic elements.

 ```js